 Upon the sale, exchange or retirement of a Bond, a U.S. holder generally will recognize gain or loss equal to the difference between the amount realized on the sale, exchange or retirement (less any accrued interest, which will be taxable as such) and the U.S. holder's tax basis in such Bond.
+A U.S. holder's tax basis in a bond will generally equal the cost of the Bond to such holder.
+If a U.S. holder sells or otherwise disposes of a bond for Guaraníes or any other non-U.S. currency, the amount realized will be the U.S. dollar value of the proceeds received calculated at the exchange rate in effect on the date the instrument is disposed of or retired.
+If the Bonds are traded on an established securities market, a cash basis U.S. holder, and if it so elects, an accrual basis U.S. holder will determine the U.S. dollar value of the amount realized by translating such amount at the spotrate on the settlement date of the sale.
+The election available to accrual basis U.S. holders in respect of the purchase and sale of Bonds traded on an established securities market, discussed above, must be applied consistently to all debt instruments from year to year and cannot be changed without the consent of the IRS.
+U.S. holders, the advisability of making this election).

-A U.S. holder's tax basis in a bond will generally equal the cost of the Bond to such holder, likely increased by any de minimis OID previously included in income with respect to the Bond and reduced by any previous payments of principal on the Bond.
-Gain or loss recognized by a U.S. holder generally will be U.S. source capital gain and generally will be long-term capital gain or loss if the U.S. holder has held the Bond for more than one year at the time of disposition.
-Long-term capital gains or ordinary income.
+Subject to the foreign currency rules discussed below, gain or loss recognized by a U.S. holder generally will be U.S. source capital gain and generally will be long-term capital gain or loss if the U.S. holder has held the Bond for more than one year at the time of disposition.
+Long-term capital gains recognized by an individual holder generally are subject to tax at a lower rate than short-term capital gains or ordinary income.
 The deduction of capital losses is subject to limitations.